-115.67 Agency protection against retaliation Auditor Overall Determination: Exceeds Standard Auditor Discussion Documents: Florida Department of Corrections Procedure 602.053, Prison Rape - Prevention, Detection, & Response Interviews conducted with: Designated Member Charged with Monitoring Retaliation Inmates who reported a Sexual Abuse Facility Warden Agency Head On-site Review Observations: Investigative Case files Florida Department of Corrections Procedure 602.053, Prison Rape - Prevention, Detection, & Response states all staff, volunteers, and contractors will ensure that they foster an environment within their facility that precludes sexual abuse, sexual battery, staff sexual misconduct, and sexual harassment.
+115.67 Agency protection against retaliation Auditor Overall Determination: Meets Standard Auditor Discussion Documents: Florida Department of Corrections Procedure 602.053, Prison Rape - Prevention, Detection, & Response Interviews conducted with: Designated Member Charged with Monitoring Retaliation Facility Warden Agency Head On-site Review Observations: Investigative files Florida Department of Corrections Procedure 602.053, Prison Rape - Prevention, Detection, & Response states all staff, volunteers, and contractors will ensure that they foster an environment within their facility that precludes sexual abuse, sexual battery, staff sexual misconduct, and sexual harassment.
 This includes promptly reporting any allegation involving retaliation against alleged victims or identified reporters of sexual abuse, sexual battery, staff sexual misconduct, or sexual harassment.
 Florida Department of Corrections Procedure 602.053, Prison Rape - Prevention, Detection, & Response states inmates and/or staff who report sexual abuse will be monitored for retaliation for at least 90 days, with at least three contact status checks to occur within the 90-day monitoring period at the 30, 60, and 90-day marks from the date of the allegation.
 Florida Department of Corrections Procedure 602.053, Prison Rape - Prevention, Detection, & Response states inmate conduct, including a review of disciplinary reports, treatment by other staff and inmates, and changes in housing, program assignments, work assignments, and demeanor will be reviewed along with the period status checks.
 The facility shall respond appropriately to protect any other individual who cooperates with an investigation and expresses a fear of retaliation.

-During the on-site phase of the audit, the Auditor conducted an interview with the Facility Staff Member designated with monitoring retaliation.
+The Auditor conducted an interview with the Facility Staff Member designated with monitoring retaliation.
 The Staff Member acknowledged responsibility as the primary staff member designated with monitoring retaliation; however, there are other staff members and the PREA Compliance Manager who can monitor retaliation if either one of them were unavailable for an extended period.

 The Staff Member articulated that in an effort to prevent retaliation against inmates and staff who report sexual abuse or harassment or those who cooperate with an investigation, the Staff Member would monitor those individuals for at least 90 days.
 The Staff Member reviews disciplinary reports, inmate housing or transfers, and negative performance reviews of staff members.
 If a concern that potential retaliation might occur beyond the 90 days, the Staff Member would continue to monitor conduct and treatment until the issue or threat is resolved.

-During the on-site phase of the audit, the Auditor reviewed the twenty-nine investigative files.
-Each file contained forms showing the retaliation monitoring interviews that were conducted with inmates who previously alleged sexual abuse or showing the retaliation monitoring interviews that were conducted with inmates who previously alleged sexual abuse or sexual harassment.
+During the on-site, the Auditor reviewed twenty-four allegations of sexual abuse/ sexual harassment.
+Each file contained forms showing the retaliation monitoring interviews that were conducted with inmates who alleged sexual abuse.
 Each form provided a detailed explanation of the interview, statements from the inmate, and comments from the Staff Member.
 The monitoring interviews were conducted at the 30-, 60-, and 90-day review dates.